Digital Preservation 2018 In/visible Work

 About the NDSA and Digital Preservation 2018:

 The National Digital Stewardship Alliance is a consortium of more than 220 organizations committed to the long-term preservation and stewardship of digital information and cultural heritage, for the benefit of present and future generations.
-Digital Preservation 2018 (#digipres18) will help to chart future directions for both the NDSA and digital stewardship, and is expected to be a crucial venue for intellectual exchange, community-building, development of best practices, and national-level agenda-setting in the field.
+Digital Preservation 2018 (#digipres18) intended to help to chart future directions for both the NDSA and digital stewardship, and was expected to be a crucial venue for intellectual exchange, community-building, development of best practices, and national-level agenda-setting in the field.

 Thank you to our Sponsors!

-Please see a full list of our wonderful 2018 DLF Forum + Digital Preservation sponsors.
-Interested in sponsoring for 2019?
-Please email email@example.com if you would like more information.
+Interested in sponsoring an upcoming event?
+Please email firstname.lastname@example.org if you would like more information.

 Keynote: Snowden Becker